15 Finger Foods For A 6 Month Old Baby

 Avocados are a rich source of potassium and omega-3 fatty acids which are said to help boost your baby’s brain development.
-They are a great finger food for a 6 month old baby with no teeth, but make sure they are perfectly ripe and soft, so your baby doesn’t hurt their tiny mouth.
+They are a great finger food for a 6 month old baby, but make sure they are perfectly ripe and soft, so your baby doesn’t hurt their tiny mouth.

 Bananas are also a rich source of potassium and omega-3 fatty acids.
 They are also super easy to prepare; just peel a ripe banana and cut into small pieces!

 To get the most nutrients out of your broccoli or cauliflower florets, steam or roast them until soft, and, of course, cut them into small pieces.
 Be careful not to overcook them as then they will turn to mush.
 Broccoli and cauliflower are good sources of vitamin C which helps make your baby’s bones stronger.

 5. Cooked Apples & Pears

 Raw apples and pears may be too hard for a baby’s first finger foods.
 So it’s better to peel and chop the apples and pears into finger-sized wedges, just big enough for your baby to grasp.
 You can then steam the pieces for a few minutes so that they are soft enough for your baby’s mouth.